 The Curriculum

-(Note: Leaders please supplement this Ingredient with updated information regarding how modern communication tools are playing on the worst of human instincts, and doing us harm)
+(Note: Leaders, please supplement this Ingredient with updated information regarding how modern communication tools are playing on the worst of human instincts)

 (Participant Cards)